astronomer/docs/astro/install-aws.md

 ## Step 3: Create a Cross-Account IAM Role for Astro

 After your Astro Cluster is created, Astronomer provides you with an external ID.
 Save the external ID as a secret or in another secure format.
 You need to add the external ID to AWS to allow Astronomer to access your AWS resources.
-For more information about using an external ID in AWS, see [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
+For more information, see [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

 Astronomer recommends using the AWS Management Console to add the external ID to your AWS instance.